ardentperf/cnpg-playground/lab/README.md

 having a desktop environment simplifies things and provides a more consistent experience.
 We can more easily share demos and screenshots and experiments when we minimize the differences in how we're doing things.
 It minimizes variation and makes the lab more accessible to beginners.
+It also makes it easier to build training curriculums on this foundation, which can be used in formal classes.

 **Why a virtual desktop instead of Ubuntu's official Desktop Edition?**
 Ubuntu's desktop edition is geared toward specific hardware.
 There's no